DasarathanSampath/thedatatalks.in/src/politics/constitution.md

 ## Vidhan Sabha/Legislative assembly/State assembly

 &nbsp;&nbsp;&nbsp;&nbsp; <span style="font-size:2em;">V</span>**idhan Sabha/Legislative assembly/State assembly** elections are similar to Lok Sabha/Parliamentary elections and it is conducted to elect Members for Legislative assembly (MLA).
 Number of seats will vary for state to state based on the population.
 There are 28 states & 9 union territories.
-The 28 states & 3 union territories (Puducherry & NCT of Delhi) have their own legislatures and the below remaining 5 union territories are governed by union government.
+The 28 states & 3 union territories (Goa, Puducherry & NCT of Delhi) have their own legislatures and the below remaining 5 union territories are governed by union government.

 * Chandigarh
 * Dadra and Nagar Haveli